 Ben practises primarily in shipping, commodities, insurance, conflict of laws, banking and aviation, within a broad commercial practice.
-He is recommended as a leading junior by Chambers & Partners 2017 (Shipping & Commodities), where he is described as "very impressive", "a great junior counsel and very user-friendly", "solution driven, helps you make a decision and is very personable" and "very helpful, sensible and willing to get stuck in as much as required".
+He is recommended as a leading junior by Chambers & Partners 2017, where he is described as "very impressive", "a great junior counsel and very user-friendly", "solution driven, helps you make a decision and is very personable" and "very helpful, sensible and willing to get stuck in as much as required".

-Ben appears regularly in the High Court, in the Court of Appeal and the Supreme Court as sole counsel and in a counsel team.
+Ben often appears in the High Court and in the Court of Appeal, as sole counsel and as part of a counsel team.
+He has also appeared in the Supreme Court twice in 2016.
 He has acted on a number of recent, important cases including:

 Much of Ben's practice takes place under the auspices of international arbitration and he is regularly instructed as sole and junior counsel in arbitration.
-Ben’s commodities work includes arbitrations under LMAA, LCIA and ICC Rules, and commodities trade bodies including GAFTA and FOSFA in particular, and also the RSA, the BCA and the FCC.
+Ben’s commodities work includes arbitrations under LMAA, LCIA, SIAC and ICC Rules, and commodities trade bodies including GAFTA and FOSFA in particular, and also the RSA, the BCA and the FCC.
+Examples of current arbitration work are:

-Ben regularly deals with freezing and anti-suit injunctions at short notice.
+Ben regularly deals with urgent injunctions in the High Court, including successfully obtaining freezing injunctions, anti-suit injunctions and mandatory injunctions relating to the provision of security and the sale of goods.
 He has a particular interest in the delay defence to anti-suit injunctions, having recently dealt with a number of anti-suit injunctions raising this issue.
-He also has specific experience of banking and guarantees, share purchase agreements, the sale of goods and the supply of services, intellectual property, trusts/equitable wrongs and fraud claims.

 ..."A "very impressive" junior with a broad practice covering commodities, shipping matters as well as insurance and conflict of laws."...Chambers & Partners 2017 (Shipping & Commodities)